As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 SkyUI

-Skyrim is a very solid PC game, but there are telltale signs that it wasn’t solely designed to be played on a computer.
+Skyrim is a very solid PC game, but there are telltale signs that it wasn't solely designed to be played on a computer.
 The user interface is the leading clue; wholly built to be navigated with a controller.
 SkyUI completely rebuilds the HUD and interface of Skyrim, making it much more friendly for keyboard and mouse users.
-Alternatively, you can try the iEquip Skyrim mod, which is designed to keep you out of the menu for longer periods of time by giving you a powerful hotkey system.
+Alternatively, you can try the iEquip Skyrim mod, which is designed to keep you out of the menu for longer periods by giving you a powerful hotkey system.

 Realistic Ragdolls

 You can install hundreds of the best Skyrim mods to create the most immersive experience possible, but all of that work goes out the window as soon as someone dies in front of you.
-Their poor remains go flying into every rock, tree, and building, where they continue to twitch spasmodically.
-Skyrim’s ragdoll physics system never gets old, but it’s also entirely antithetical to realism.
+Their poor remains go flying into every rock, tree, and building, where they continue to twitch.
+Skyrim's ragdoll physics system never gets old, but it's also entirely antithetical to realism.
 Thankfully, Realistic Ragdolls imposes a limit on the flailing limbs and lightweight bodies of humans and beasts, ensuring that the force you apply to them mimics reality.
 Well, unless you unleash your Unrelenting Force Shout, then all bets are off.

 Skyrim mod - Quality of World Map